Digital Service Standards for Wales

-The real difference in the adoption of digital across public services in Wales has to be an uncompromising focus on the needs of service users.
-The commitment to user centred design and the adoption of a set of digital service standards is essential.
+The real difference in the digital transformation of public services in Wales has to be an uncompromising focus on the needs of service users.
+The commitment to user centred design and the adoption of a set of digital service standards are essential.

-Digital service standards that are common across all public service organisations in Wales will support and embed user centred service design and deliver better services and outcomes for users.
-We will ensure these standards are designed, adopted, promoted and sustained.
-They will be used to help organisations consider all the elements that lead to better services for the people of Wales.
+Digital service standards that are common across all public service organisations in Wales will embed user centred service design and deliver better services and outcomes for users.
+The Centre for Digital Public Services ensures that these standards are designed, adopted, promoted and sustained.
+The standards are used to help organisations consider all the elements that lead to better services for the people of Wales.

 - Promote the Welsh language